MaudDibb/coolHttpd/README.md

 # Update 12-6-2021
 my wintel box blew up on me.
 Running my raspi 4 and needed this for local dev, only to find port 80 is not allowed on raspbian (not easily anyway ;) so running on a different port number, boom.
 Bug when the host name includes a port number.
 Ya.
 Fix for that is up. sorry ;)

+been trying to figure out a clean way to handle routes/methods, I'd like that feature too. bear with me.